vipulnaik/working-drafts/lesswrong/trigger-based-rapid-checklists.md

 mnemonic.
 In the sample checklists I pasted above, I've included the selected letter for each checklist item in parentheses.

-For the morning checklist, the selected letters form the work DWEMSCL, which doesn't roll too freely off the tongue, but is not too hard to remember.
+For the morning checklist, the selected letters form the work DWEMSCAL, which doesn't roll too freely off the tongue, but is not too hard to remember.
 So every morning, when I open my laptop, I remember "DWEMSCL", then start executing the expansions of each letter.

 ### No physical (or digital) checking of boxes